CP1401/Practicals/prac_06/README.md

 Notice that the list of categories at the start was taken from the cancer.org website but we understand boundary conditions and have rewritten the conditions in a better way :).

 We could test each of these pseudocode functions by trying them out ("desk checking" them).
-E.g. if we put a BMI value of 27 into the `determine_weight_category` function, we should get "overweight".
+E.g., if we put a BMI value of 27 into the `determine_weight_category` function, we should get "overweight".

 ### Code